Frank Albrechtsen: Biography

+Albrechtsen initially played for West End School.
+He then represented New Plymouth Boys High School.
+In 1950, while still playing for the High School, Albrechtsen was selected for the senior Taranaki representative side to play the Wellington Colts and later Wanganui.
+In 1951 Albrechtsen joined the New Plymouth Old Boys club and was selected to play for the North Island representative side.

+In 1952 Albrechtsen was selected to play for New Zealand.

-Albrechtsen played three official A-international matches and five non-cap friendlies for New Zealand on a ten match tour of Fiji and Tahiti in 1952.
+Albrechtsen played three official A-international matches and five non-cap friendlies for New Zealand on a ten match tour of Fiji and Tahiti.
 Albrechtsen won his international caps against Pacific neighbours Fiji, the first match a 2–0 win on 7 September, followed by 9-0 and 5-2 wins on 14 September and 16 September respectively.

 His five non-cap matches for New Zealand were against, Suva F.C.
 Southern Districts, Lautoka F.C. and Northern Districts in Fiji, followed by a single match in Tahiti against a resident Chinese selection.

-Albrechtsen died in June 2021 at New Plymouth.
+Albrechtsen died on 20 June 2021, at the age of 89.